 4. It can harm your gums and lead to oral health issues.

 When tartar is hardened onto your teeth, it becomes like a trap to harmful bacteria.
 This bacteria can irritate your gums and lead to an infection known as gingivitis, the earliest stage of gum disease.
-If not removed, this illness can progress to cause a number of serious health issues like respiratory illness, heart disease, and stroke.
+If not removed, this illness can progress to cause several serious health issues like respiratory illness, heart disease, and stroke.

 5. Your diet could be contributing to tartar buildup.